Introduction to Broadband Sensing

-Animals have three modes of being: active, passive, and broadband.
+Animals have three modes of being: passive, active, and broadband.
 Non-selective or broadband sensing evolved for the purpose of being receptive to and aware of sudden movements and changes in the immediate environment.
-Broadband sensing can only be done now.
-Animals need it to survive.

 Animals use this mode of sensing in combination with all their focussed activities, and while passively dozing.
 Broadband sensing is a vital part of the oldest, original, most natural form of staying alive.

 The broadband senses are seeing, listening, and smelling.